-In fulfilment of this policy, grants were made in the year totalling some £2.1 million.
-This was an exceptional high grant allocation in response to the challenges caused by Covid-19.
+In fulfilment of this policy, grants were made in the year totalling some £1.5 million.

 The year's grant-giving was successful in that, on the advice of external experts, first-rate projects in a number of priority areas were funded.
-Given the nature of the investment it is too early to assess the long-term benefits of projects funded.
-In terms of funding in previous years, a publication was produced by the Advisory Committee Israel for the 60th anniversary of the Trust outlining the impact of funding.
+Given the nature of the capital investment it is too early to assess the long-term benefits of projects funded.
+In terms of funding in previous years, a publication and video was produced by the Advisory Committee Israel for the 60th anniversary of the Trust outlining the impact of funding.

-The unrestricted funding provided through the Covid-19 Support Fund has been invaluable to many organisations in supporting them through the difficult months of the pandemic, and allowing them to plan for an uncertain future.
+The unrestricted funding provided in 2020-21 through the Covid-19 Support Fund proved invaluable to the many organisations supported - helping them through the difficult months of the pandemic, and allowing them to plan for an uncertain future.